 Davide joined Watsi on September 14th, 2013.
-Five years ago, Davide became the 195th member to automatically support a new Watsi patient every month.
-Since then, 5,028 more people have become monthly donors!
-Davide's most recent donation traveled 1,900 miles to support Wilanka, a girl from Haiti, to fund prep for cardiac surgery.
+Nine years ago, Davide joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Davide's most recent donation traveled 6,200 miles to support Ly, a 62 year old man from Cambodia, to fund hand surgery.